What Is the Difference Between Stocks and Index Funds?

 Investors who bought ownership in successful companies in the past have grown very rich.
 Imagine if you became part owner of Microsoft, Google, Berkshire Hathaway, Coca-Cola, Nike, eBay, Target, Disney, or American Express when they were small.

 On the other hand, companies fail.
-Sometimes, they slowly atrophy like the American car manufacturers.
+Sometimes, just like the American car manufacturers, they slowly atrophy.
 Other times, they end in a spectacularly catastrophic meltdown, like Enron.
 If you own stock in these companies, your shares might be worthless, just as if you owned a local bakery that had to shut its doors.

 Investing in Index Funds